Sunday, April 5

 On this day in 1920, several people were injured and a number of buildings were damaged or destroyed when the powder magazine at the United Verde Mine at Jerome exploded.

 On this day in 1926, a tornado ripped through a 20-foot strip of east Phoenix, leveling six homes.

 On this day in 1943, Sharlot Hall, a Prescott historian knows as Arizona's poet-laureate, died.

-On this date in 1845, General George J. Roskruge, who served four terms as Pima County Surveyor, three terms as City Engineer of Tucson and was unanimously elected the first President of the Association of Civil Engineers of Arizona, was born.
+On this date in 1845, George J. Roskruge, who served four terms as Pima County surveyor, three terms as Tucson city engineer and was unanimously elected the first president of the Association of Civil Engineers of Arizona, was born.

 On this date in 1903, Mason Greenlee, pioneer from Kentucky for whom Greenlee County is named, died.